 Auto-saved trace data in notebooks

 Data retention for charts in notebooks is handled a bit differently.
 As with dashboards, by default you can explore up to the past three days of trace data.
 But because your notebooks become useful tools in rituals like post-mortems, you often want to have a record of the data you worked with as you investigated an issue.
-Lightstep automatically saves that data from when you created the chart, so you can continue to view the chart and the example traces from that time period.
+Cloud Observability automatically saves that data from when you created the chart, so you can continue to view the chart and the example traces from that time period.

 If you try to change the query once it’s auto-saved (for example, by adding filters or changing the group-by), you’ll be overwriting the original query and may lose that data.
 You can duplicate the original query onto a new chart to get the most recent data or to make changes, without losing the original data.